Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-An additional complication in this analysis arises when considering the conduction band due to the intermittent presence of the highly-delocalized quantum-confined S-like state \cite{bawendi_quantum_1990,ellingson_theoretical_2003,shulenberger_resolving_2021}.
-While not a trap state, the quantum-confined state cannot be considered the true CBM either, as it is not present in all structures.
-This is evidenced in Figures 2b and 2d, where both structures have identical stoichiometry, shape, faceting, and charge but the former displays the quantum-confined state and the latter does not.
-The majority of our QDs do not display this quantum-confined state and we have found no chemical justification for why some structures do while others do not.
-Nevertheless, the algorithm above produces consistent VBM, CBM, and trap depths if we simply exclude the quantum confined state from consideration - i.e. when present, the quantum confined state is neither a trap nor the CBM.
+A complication arises when considering the conduction band due to the intermittent presence of a low-energy, highly-delocalized state which likely corresponds to the $1S_e$ ground exciton state observed in experiment and the S-like envelope state predicted by "particle-in-a-sphere" theories \cite{bawendi_quantum_1990,norris_measurement_1996,ellingson_theoretical_2003,shulenberger_resolving_2021}.
+While delocalized, this quantum-confined state cannot be considered the CBM due to its energetic isolation from the quasi-continuous conduction band.
+Furthermore, the state is present in less than 30\% of our structures.
+Figures 2b,d display two QDs with identical shape and stoichiometry but where the former displays the quantum-confined state, the latter does not.
+We have found no chemical justification for this intermittency.
+Nevertheless, our algorithm produces consistent VBMs, CBMs, and trap depths if we exclude the quantum confined state from consideration (SI II.IV).
 We observe no general qualitative difference between the trap states in QDs with and without the quantum-confined state.

+Recently, Snee \textit{et al.} found that DFT predicts non-singlet ground states for certain halide-passivated model InP QDs - a situation that would have major implications for the magnetic properties of these structures \cite{snee_dft_2021}.
+We were unable to demonstrate a similar effect in the structures studied here.
+For all 12 starting QDs in Figures 1 and S2, we find the singlet to be the lowest energy spin state, as would naively be expected for charge-balanced QDs.
+We thus conclude that there must be some important geometric differences between our QDs and those of Snee \textit{et al}.
+While it would be interesting to understand the nature of those differences, for now we focus on the non-magnetic ground states of these structures.